nodeca/nodeca/docs/nodeca-technical/api-tree-and-data.md

-    mongoose              # mongoose instanse (it's not part of nlib, depends on application) redis                 # redis instanse (also depends on application) bundled_assets        # path to temp dir with bundled assets assets_server         # assets Server filled with assets i18n                  # translator (BabelFish) instance
+    mongoose              # mongoose instanse (it's not part of nlib, depends on application) redis                 # redis instanse (also depends on application) assets_path           # path to temp dir with bundled assets assets_server         # assets Server filled with assets i18n                  # translator (BabelFish) instance